Best Free Adobe Illustrator Alternatives 2026

 - Your school requires open-source software

-Choose Affinity Designer if:
+Choose Affinity by Canva if:

 - You need professional features but hate subscriptions